MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/unreal-scene-understanding.md

 ![Scene understanding line trace collision detection](images/unreal-sceneunderstanding-linetrace.png)

 Disable **Test Plane Extents** to perform hit tests against only scene understanding meshes, otherwise both meshes and planes will be used.
-Planes do not always cover real-world geometry so they could cause a false collision if used.
+Planes don't always cover real-world geometry, so they could cause a false collision if used.
 For example, open doorways will be covered by the plane from the wall around it.

-The tracked geometry and object classification can be queried from the trace result, so you can perform different functions based on whether you hit a wall or a table for example.
+The tracked geometry and object classification can be queried from the trace result, so you can perform different functions based on whether you hit a wall or a table, for example.

 In this example, a debug coordinate system is drawn at the collision point on the closest scene understanding mesh that was hit.